mmillar-bolis/MDunmeris/index.md

 The wiki itself is still being updated, revised, and expanded to suit the continuing needs of Dunmeris writers and speakers.

-As the wiki has recommended, I have taken some liberties here and there to deliberately construct a simpler sentences in Dunmeris.
+As the wiki has recommended, I have taken some liberties here and there to deliberately construct simpler sentences in Dunmeris.
 As the culture is *very* high-context, it seems proper that much of the language information is implicit.
+Other phrases are structured like prayers, given the significant influence of religion.

 Since Casual Dunmeris is still new and developing, I have taken to inventing words as the need arises, based on already available nouns and verbs that I smash together.

 I am *not* a language expert and am very much learning as I go, so feel free to let me know where sentences or phrases could stand to be modified.

 In addition, it helps to more clearly distinguish this form of Dunmeris from Hrafnir's [Ald Redoranis](https://www.imperial-library.info/content/hrafnirs-languages-nordic#Dunmeris), which is another notable dialect from the fourth era.
+These are indeed separate tongues from different eras of the Dunmer.

 ---

+## Religion in Morrowind

 |Ghartok Triolith|
 |:-:|
 |![Triolith](assets/images/triolith-256.png?raw=true "Triolith")|

+---

 ## About the Trigrammaton